Adversity and Evil

 But Jesus answered, ‘It is written: ‘Worship the Lord your God and serve Him only.’
 Then the devil led Him to Jerusalem and set Him on the pinnacle of the temple.

 But Jesus answered, ‘It also says, ‘Do not put the Lord your God to the test.’
 When the devil had finished every temptation, he left Him until an opportune time.”
-Luke 4:1-13 Berean
+Luke 4:1-13 BSB

-Three times the devil presented ideas to our Lord that were selfish, soulish, and sinful.
-He was hungry and vulnerable to using His spiritual authority for self, creating food to satisfy the lust of the flesh.
+Three times the devil presented ideas to our Lord’s mind that were selfish, soulish, and sinful.
+He was hungry, vulnerable to using His spiritual authority for self by creating food to satisfy the lust of the flesh.
 When that did not work, satan went on to tempt Jesus with the lust of the eyes, to grant authority over the kingdoms of the world.
 He states that all Jesus could see would be his if He worshipped him.

-How many of the Lord’s people have and are doing this very thing, settling for what earthly, perishable gain there is while forsaking a higher spiritual calling?
+How many of the Lord’s people are seeking for and settling for what earthly, perishable gain there is while forsaking a higher spiritual calling?
 There are those who know key spiritual truths but won’t preach them because they would lose their followers, their position, and their income.
-Think what a show some would have made of Jesus’ ministry if any carnal thoughts had been allowed to dominate the heart of our Savior.
-Satan misused God’s word to deceive through appealing to the pride of life, tempting Jesus to show everyone who He is as God would not allow Him to be hurt.
+Think what a show would have been made of Jesus’ ministry if any carnal thoughts had been allowed to dominate the heart of our Savior.

-Jesus used the truth of the word to rebuke him.
+Jesus used the truth of the word to rebuke His adversary when faced with temptation.
 Are these not familiar thoughts that are conceived in the heart of every man and woman who sins?
 God does not tempt us.
-Instead, it is in our own hearts, in the fleshly, selfish realm of the soul—our mind, will, and emotions—rather than under the rulership of the holy spirit, that is tempted:
+Instead, it is in our own hearts, in the fleshly, selfish realm of the soul—our mind, will, and emotions.
+We are tempted by all that has yet to come under the rulership of the holy spirit:

 “Let no one say when he is tempted, ‘I am tempted by God,’ for God cannot be tempted by evil, nor does He Himself tempt anyone.